Solid Waste and Recycling

 Office Hours: 8:30 a.m.4:30 p.m., MondayFriday

-Quarterly collection site at the Greene County Fairgrounds, Arena Barn from noon to 3:00 pm on the following Wednesdays: March 29 ✦ June 14 ✦ August 30 ✦ October 18, 2017.
+Quarterly collection site at the Greene County Fairgrounds, Rabbit Barn from noon to 3:00 pm on the following Wednesdays: March 28 ✦ May 30 ✦ August 15 ✦ October 24, 2018.
+(NOTE: dates are subject to change).

-Event is sponsored by State Representative Pam Snyder and the Greene County Commissioners, Blair Zimmerman, Dave Coder, and Archie Trader.
+Event is sponsored by the Greene County Commissioners, Blair Zimmerman, Dave Coder, and Archie Trader and State Representative Pam Snyder.
 Legislative staff will be on hand to answer questions on state-related programs such as CHIP or Property Tax/Rent Rebate.
 FMI, call Greene County recycling coordinator, Mimi Ritenour at 724-852-5300 or Rep. Pam Snyder's office at 724-966-8953.

 The ONLY recycling processing facility in the county is Greene ARC, Inc., a non-profit corporation providing independence and employment of individuals with disabilities, located on Dunn Station Road in Ruff Creek, PA.